“They might only be here for part of your life, but for them, you are their whole life”.

 This not only ensures that they are safe at all times, whether you are home or not, but it also gives you peace of mind, knowing that you are doing everything possible to care for your beloved family member.

 Here are some tips and tricks protecting you, your family, your pet and your home.

-Fencing is the most important pet proof features you can install in your home.
+Fencing is the most important pet proof feature you can install in your home.

-Before purchasing a pet, make sure that your fencing encloses your back and/ or front yard and that your pet can’t get out.
+Before purchasing a pet, make sure that your fence clearly closes off your back and/ or front yard and that your pet can’t get out.

-This is mainly for their safety, so that they don’t run out onto the street or try and play in the neighbours yard.
+This is mainly for their safety, so that they don’t run out onto the street or try to play in the neighbour’s yard.